 I hope this website shows the world how passionate I and the entire team of 1step1life are about our work in Cambodia.
 It isn't work for us, none of us get paid, we do it because it is what is right.

-If there is one thing I have learnt during the journey over the last 24 months it would be this:
+If there is one thing I have learnt during this journey it would be this:

 Every single human being has the opportunity to do something amazing with their lives.